Pennsylvania woman accused of laptop theft from Pelosi's office during Capitol riot taken into custody

 Philadelphia, capital cities ramp up security ahead of presidential inauguration

-FBI officials said they believe Williams "fled" before she was arrested.
-Her mother told local law enforcement that she packed a bag and left, saying she would be gone for a couple of weeks.
+Williams' mother told local law enforcement that her daughter packed a bag and left before she was arrested, saying she would be gone for a couple of weeks.
 She also changed her phone number and deleted a number of social media accounts, the FBI said.
 Court documents don't list an attorney for her.